ants foraging in ellensburg wa

-Common types of ants in Washington
+Common Types of Ants in Washington

 Washington state is home to many types of ants.
 While all are social insects that live and work together in large colonies, they vary in size and the majority of them typically fall into the category of nuisance ants.
 There are a few ant species that are considered destructive to property or a risk to health.
 To learn more about the more common types of ants in Washington, please keep reading.